 We want to make sure you fully understand your treatment.
 Below outlines the directions, benefits and risks with Spironolactone.

 It is essential that you do not get pregnant on this medication due to the risk of birth defects.
-Should you decide to try for pregnancy or find out you are pregnant, you should stop the medication right away.
-If you think there is any chance you may be pregnant before starting the medication, please take a pregnancy test before starting the medication.
+Should you decide to try for pregnancy or find out you are pregnant, you should stop the medication right away and inform your doctor.
+If you think there is any chance you may be pregnant before starting the medication, please take a pregnancy test before starting it.

 Start out slowly. 🐢 You can start by taking 1/2 a pill (or half your dose) daily for the first week and increase to 1 full pill thereafter if you are tolerating the medication well.

 Drink plenty of water. 💦 Spironolactone is a diuretic that will make you urinate more frequently.
-It’s important to stay hydrated by drinking plenty of fluids throughout the day.
-This can help you avoid feeling dizzy or lightheaded.
+It’s important to stay hydrated by drinking plenty of fluids throughout the day to avoid lightheadedness.

-Take at night. 🌙 Taking the medication at night can also help minimize side effects.
-Just don’t load up on fluids right before bedtime.
+Take at night. 🌙 Taking the medication at night can help minimize side effects of feeling lightheaded.

-Take with food. 🥗 Spironolactone may cause stomach upset or nausea.
-Taking it with food can help.
+Take with food. 🥗 Taking spironolactone with food will help with absorption and reduce stomach upset and nausea.
 Some doctors recommend taking this pill after dinner.

 Irregular menstrual cycles or spotting can occur at higher doses of spironolactone.
-Birth control pills would help regulate your period and prevent spotting.
+Birth control pills help prevent pregnancy and have the added benefit of regulating your period.
 The most effective birth control pill for acne is Yasmin followed by Ortho-tri-cyclen.

 Do NOT take this medication if: